KevinCubillo/Assembly-Games-Collection/README.md

 # Assembly-Games-Collection
-A collection of assembly language projects showcasing implementations of classic games
+A collection of NASM assembly language projects showcasing implementations of classic games

 ## Description